Rapture of the Deep

-Rapture of the Deep is the 18th studio album by English hard rock band Deep Purple, released in October 2005.
+Rapture of the Deep is the 18th studio album by English rock band Deep Purple, released in Europe on 24 October 2005, and in the US on 1 November 2005.
 It is the fourth studio album from Deep Purple since Steve Morse joined the band in 1994 and the second to feature veteran keyboardist Don Airey.
-The album was produced by Mike Bradford who also produced the band's previous release, Bananas.
+The album was produced by Michael Bradford who also produced the band's previous release, Bananas.